 Time and Date – References refer to the time/date of where the property is located, not the location of buyer or seller if they sign in a different time zone.

-Jennifer and Nicole will unravel the process of dealing with an offer as it unfolds.
-Your offer may be accepted, in which case, you will be one step closer to home ownership!
+I will coach you through the writing and negotiating process of an offer as it unfolds.
+Your initial offer may be accepted, in which case, you will be one step closer to home ownership!
 Alternatively, and commonly, your offer might be ‘countered’ or ‘signed back’.
-This means the seller has made changes to your proposal (most likely the price!) and is suggesting a new agreement instead.
+This means the seller has made changes to your proposal (most often that may be price and/or closing date!)
 This process can go back and forth several times in the hopes of finding an agreement that is acceptable to all parties involved.
+Each step will be explained with options presented to you in how to respond.